suika2engine/suika2engine.github.io/docs/doc-test.md

 ### Third Level Heading
 Links should be displayed properly: [Link Example](https://docs.suika2.com/).

-Inline-code and callouts should also be displayed properly `with a thin border and light background`.
+Inline-code and callouts should also be displayed properly `with a slightly darker background colour.
+Code blocks also feature this colour`.

 ### Third Level Heading